AndreyGS/MinimalMath/ReadMe.md

 - *static Double floorMod(double dividend, double divisor)* - returns the floor modulus of the inputed arguments;
 - *static SlicedDouble floorMod(SlicedDouble dividend, SlicedDouble divisor)* - returns the floor modulus of the values that holds inputed arguments;
 - *static Double pow(double number, double power)* - returns the value of the number raised to the giving power;
-- *static SlicedDouble pow(SlicedDouble number, SlicedDouble power)* - returns the SlicedDouble that hold value of the number that power holds raised to the giving power that sdpow holds;
+- *static SlicedDouble pow(SlicedDouble number, SlicedDouble power)* - returns the SlicedDouble that hold value of the number that power holds raised to the giving power that sdpow holds.

+Last few methods are using to get intermidiate results with no conversion and respective limititations of double type:

+- *public static SlicedDouble innerSum(SlicedDouble number1, SlicedDouble number2)* - returns the sum;
+- *public static SlicedDouble innerSub(SlicedDouble minuend, SlicedDouble subtrahend)* - substraction;
+- *static SlicedDouble intPowerNoLimits(SlicedDouble number, SlicedDouble power)* - returns result of raising number to the integer part of the giving power;
+- *public static SlicedDouble fractPower(SlicedDouble number, SlicedDouble power)* - returns result of raising number to the fractional part of the giving power;
+- *public static SlicedDouble innerRoot(SlicedDouble number)* - returns the square root of the giving number;
+- *public static SlicedDouble innerMult(SlicedDouble number1, SlicedDouble number2, String negativesign)* - makes a division;
+- *public static SlicedDouble innerDiv(SlicedDouble dividend, SlicedDouble divisor, String negativesign, int featuresign)* - returns result of the division or integer division or floor division or remainder of the division.
+The concrete result depends on the feature sign .

-Also if you want to test accuracy of current functions there are several (11 for now) test methods.
+Also if you want to test accuracy of abovementioned functions you may use these one:

 - *static void testSum();*
 - *static void testSubstraction();*
 - *static void testDivision();*